 Is It Safe In Da Nang?

 Da Nang is a safe place to visit but as long as travelers use common sense.
-There are certain basic rules that travelers should follow to stay safe such as wandering into non-touristy at night-time, especially if alone.
+There are certain basic rules that travelers should follow to stay safe such as not wandering into non-touristy areas at night-time, especially if alone.
 Crimes on visitors to Da Nang is rare but it can happen.

 Is Da Nang Expensive?